legendarycode3/mastering-javaScript-course/README.md

 	✔️ CALL BACK:   Is a function that is passed as an argument to another function and is executed after some operation has completed.
-	A function to run in the future. “fun” parameter is known as a callBack. <br/>
+	This is possible because functions in JavaScript are "first-class citizens," A function to run in the future. “fun” parameter is known as a callBack. <br/>
 	E.g 1 </br>
 		function loadProducts(fun) </br>